jpohara12/workshop/README.md

     - Significance of those harms
     - Inherenet nature of the problem

-  - Selected LMIC or Region
+  - Sub-Saharan Africa

-  - Dimesion of Human Development
+  - Precision Epidemiology and disease burdern estimation

 2. Literature Review